-As with most of Disney’s most controversial changes, it was a subtly worded post on the Disney Parks Blog that made the announcement: when Star Wars: Galaxy’s Edge opens at Disneyland Park next summer (a controversy in and of itself), one of its Wizarding World-style, in-universe food and drink stops will be Oga’s Cantina, an alien-run watering hole serving pilots, bounty hunters, smugglers, and galactic travelers with “choices for kids and libations for adults.”
+As with most of Disney’s most controversial changes, it was a subtly worded post on the Disney Parks Blog that made the announcement: when Star Wars: Galaxy’s Edge opened at Disneyland Park in May 2019 (a controversy in and of itself), one of its Wizarding World-style, in-universe food and drink stops would be Oga’s Cantina, an alien-run watering hole serving pilots, bounty hunters, smugglers, and galactic travelers with “choices for kids and libations for adults.”

 Dry as a Bone (1955)

 Around Disneyland’s 1955 opening, Walt had a lot to prove.
 At that time, there was nothing else like Disneyland or even close, so when Walt spoke of his desires to build the park, people could only envision the seaside “amusement parks” that dotted America’s coasts – boardwalks of gaudy neon signs, shouting carnival barkers, rickety thrill rides, and the beach-going public wandering about, causing trouble.

 Even Walt’s own wife Lillian tried to snap her husband out of it, asking, “Why would you want to get involved with an amusement park?
 They're so dirty and not fun at all for grownups."